NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 G = Z_i \cross (E - J_i)
 $$
-Defines the instantaneous linear velocity to the goal (target) positions
+Defines the instantaneous linear velocity to the goal (target) positions, hence this is what we use to define each column of the Jacobian.

 Where $Z_i$ is the i'th joint axis of rotation, $E$ is the effectors position and $J_i$ is the i'th joint position / end effectors current position.
 Each of these defines a column in the Jacobian, with each component (DOF) been on each row.

 So eg $\partial P_z \over \partial \theta_1$ is the velocity x component of the end effector, by the rotation of joint 1's DOF.
 Which is simply just the x component of the above cross product where the $i$th joint is Joint 1 $J_1$ (Don't confuse j notation with Jacobian) !
 However we can see now that this formulation only makes sense for joints with 1 DOF ?
-How would it be possible if each joint has multiple DOFs as they do in our case.
+As each column defines a single joint, with a single DOF, How would it be possible if each joint has multiple DOFs as they do in our case ?

 ##### Alternate Jacobian Method for multiple DOFs per joint

-However this method may not work for joints with more than 1 DOF ie rotational joints in my case and not single DOF joints like Revolute or Prismatic joints which the above method for deriving the Jacobian seems to be limited to, hence an alternate approach is needed to allow differentiation for each joint with respect to multiple DOFs for the rotational angles of each joint.
+However this method may not work for joints with more than 1 DOF ie rotational joints in my case and not single DOF joints like Revolute or Prismatic joints which the above method for deriving the Jacobian seems to be limited to, hence an alternate approach is needed to allow differentiation for each joint with respect to each DOFs for all its rotational angles.

-One such approach is  a"perturbation" approach to differentiation to calculate the Jacobian may be needed.
-Where the joints position and rotation is differentiated with respect to the joint angles in a more FDM like approach (ie using perturbations to solve for the unknown Partial derivatives)
+One such approach is a "perturbation" approach to differentiation to calculate the Jacobian.
+Where the end effector position (and rotation if used) is differentiated with respect to the joint angles for all the joints DOFs, in a forward finite difference like approach, ie using perturbations of $\Delta \theta$ to solve for the unknown partial derivatives numerically.

+So we can define a single term of the Jacobian as :
+$$
+{\partial P_x \over \partial \theta_1} \approx {\Delta P_x \over \Delta \theta_1} =
+{P2_x - P1_x \over \Delta \theta_1}
+$$
+However to get $P2_x$ we need to formulate it as a FDM problem, where $P2_x$ is $P1_x$ are positions which are functions of joint angle (for each DOF) but with the perturbation $h$ added.
+Which is forward differencing  where $h = \Delta \theta$.

+Thus we get :
+$$
+{P(\theta_1+\Delta\theta)_x - P_{x}(\theta_1) \over \Delta \theta}
+$$
+Where $\theta_1$ is the joint, DOF, current angle, with $\Delta \theta$ been the perturbation applied to form a Forward difference term to evaluate the Jacobian element numerically.
+Thus we solve the instantaneous rate of change ie the Partial derivative, as the joint angle changes to relate it to the instantaneous change of the end effector position.

+So a single column *(note transpose notation)* of the Jacobian would be :
+$$
+{\partial P \over \partial \theta_1} =
+\begin{bmatrix}
+{\partial P_x \over \partial \theta_1},
+{\partial P_y \over \partial \theta_1},
+{\partial P_z \over \partial \theta_1}
+\end{bmatrix}
+^T
+=
+\begin{bmatrix}
+{\Delta P_x \over \Delta \theta_1},
+{\Delta P_y \over \Delta \theta_1},
+{\Delta P_z \over \Delta \theta_1}
+\end{bmatrix}
+^T
+$$
+ $P$ of course denotes the joint end effector of the chain, or Joint position, if just a single joint is used component, with respect to each angle defined by the joints DOFs, which for a column is a single joint DOF $\theta_1$.

+(*Removed transpose notation for my autistic brain to better view the matrix in its actual form*), this would represent a single joint's 3DOFs (thus 3 columns).
+$$
+\begin{bmatrix}
+{\partial P_x \over \partial \theta_1} & {\partial P_x \over \partial \theta_2} & {\partial P_x \over \partial \theta_3} &   \: \dots
+\\
+{\partial P_y \over \partial \theta_1} & {\partial P_y \over \partial \theta_2} & {\partial P_y \over \partial \theta_3} & \: \dots
+\\
+{\partial P_z \over \partial \theta_1} & {\partial P_z \over \partial \theta_2} & {\partial P_z \over \partial \theta_3} & \: \dots \:
+\\

+\end{bmatrix}
+$$
+So here we are differentiating $P_x$ with respect to $\theta_1$ so if we apply the $\Delta \theta_1$ to $\theta_1$ with for the $x$ degree of freedom, which we can do by using Forward Kinematics, holding all other joints constant / as is, but perturbing the current joint along its x DOF.

+That means for the perturbations though we need to do FK traversal for each joint adding the perturbation/delta to single joints while holding the rest constant (we cant just add perturbation to each in a single traversal), so this is going to require $N$ joints, evaluations of the joint hierarchy to do the same transformation accumulation (accumulation of each joints Local Space relative transforms from motion data, to put into WS) as before, but this time we are changing a single joints, single degree of freedom $\theta$ by the perturbation factor $\Delta \theta$ each time to relate the change to the change if end effector position of the chain / joint system for each Jacobian matrix element (as expensive as it sounds, and we've still got the inverse to worry about later) !
+However as noted below, we only need to do this for joints in the chain (ie joints we want to be affected by the resulting IK solve, in most cases this won't be the whole joint hierarchy, most likely just a chain of joints) however it's not just per joint, its per joint DOF, which is 3 for each joint.

+To test this out I will implement within Anim_State to build the Jacobian first, the method to perturb each joint will be similar to `Anim_State::fetch_traverse(Joint *joint, glm::mat4 trans)` but with as *joint now defines the starting joint of some joint chain that will be passed to a caller function, along with some delta factor to define the perturbation amount per joint.
+However we only need to do this along the joint chain we are solving for, I can discard the rest of the joint system/hierarchy if I don't care about IK not affecting it, so I only need to do perturbations for joints along the joint chain I want to solve for.
+Eg in the test case, the joints that make up the right arm (from root).
+So the input would be (start joint, perturb joint, perturb factor) and then the return value should be the end effector position for each perturbed joint DOF, ie $P_2$ we can use with the original position end effector position $P_1$ without perturbation of the joint DOF / angle to define :
+$$
+P_2 - P_1 \over \Delta \theta_i
+$$
+This result will then define the value of each Jacboian column, for each $P_(x,y,z)$ component (remember we don't care about differentiating respect to end effector orientation).
+Thus a single column would look like : for ($N \cdot 3$ columns (joints * joint DOFs for each $\theta_i$)).
+$$
+\begin{bmatrix}
+{P2_x - P1_x \over \Delta \theta_i} \\
+{P2_y - P1_y \over \Delta \theta_i} \\
+{P2_z - P1_z \over \Delta \theta_i} \\
+\end{bmatrix}
+$$
+Still don't understand how this is then related to the target effector position, as P is the current location of the end effector of the chain...

+ Implementation test ...

+So we need to gather each joints, DOF perturbation's resulting end effector position, when accumulated along the joint chain hierarchy.
+This involves using the recursive traversal approach from before, but now we need to do it for each joints, degree of freedom, we update joint positions as we go (although it could be faster not too I guess as the non perturbed joint positions, should be the same as the joint positions currently are) until we get back to the end site, after each call we collect the new end_site of the chain (end effector) position with each perturbed angle / dof per joint, and gather them into an array to define $P_2 - P_1 \over \Delta \theta_i$ for each Jacobian entry / column per joint dof.

+I eval each joint at a time, for all 3 of its DOFs, then querying each component of $P_2$ after the perturbation to form the column of the Jacobian, the Jacobian could be constructed within this func, or I just return the resulting perturbed end effector positions for each column and then use it for $P_2 - P_1 \over \Delta \theta_i$ element wise construction per column of Jacobian in a separate MFunc.

-Differentiation where $h = \Delta \theta$ the delta defines the amount of displacement the Jacobian will solve for hence the final transformation of the joints is done over multiple frames.
+Note that the delta defines the amount of displacement the Jacobian will solve for hence the final transformation of the joints is done over multiple frames.
 Larger h will result in, inaccurate Finite differences and thus resulting joint angles / transformation.
+Or you evaluate it for multiple iterations within the same frame, successively applying the resulting angles (obtained from the inverse) so that the solution converges within a single frame, as oppose to over time / frames, at the cost of longer per frame computation times.

+___

+#### Jacobian Matrix (Pseudo) Inverse

 ##### Pseudo-Inverse of Jacobian